The evolution of human reproduction is an interesting subject! But has reproduction evolved?

 In certain lower forms of animals (e.g. hydra), and in yeasts, budding is a common form of asexual reproduction as a small protuberance on the surface of the parent cell increases in size until a wall forms to separate the new individual (the bud) from the parent.

-I know that pro-evolutionists would say that I am grabbing at the Creation idea of it being made that way right from the start and that requires a lot of blind faith to think that.
+I know that pro-evolutionists would say that I am grabbing at the Creation idea of it being made that way right from the start, or at least the blueprint is within the DNA, and that requires a lot of blind faith to think that.

 But I would say that it requires an even greater amount of blind faith to believe that reproduction has evolved.